Volkmar Klein: Career in state politics

 In 1978, Klein became a member of the CDU.
 He has been a member of the federal board of the CDU since 2001 and the chairman of the CDU in the district of Siegen-Wittgenstein since 2003.

-From 2004 until 2015 he was the chairman of the federal board of the Protestant Working Group of the CDU in North-Rhine-Westphalia.
+From 2004 until 2015 he was the chairman of the federal board of the Protestant Working Group of the CDU in North Rhine-Westphalia.
 From 1984 until 2005, he was a member of the council of the Burbach municipality and from 1992 until 1996, he was the mayor of this municipality.

 Klein was a member of the Landtag of North Rhine-Westphalia from 1995 until 2009, where, in the 14th legislative period, he was a member of the Budget control committee, Budget committee, Finance committee and the Subcommittee of the Budget- and Finance committee "Personnel“.
 Besides that he was the speaker of his party in the Budget and Finance committees.

-Member of the German Parliament, 2009–present
+Member of the German Parliament, 2009–2025

 In the 2009 national elections, Klein was directly elected with 41.53% votes into the German Parliament, followed by 45.8% votes in the federal election in 2013.
 In his first two legislative terms in the German Parliament, he served on the Budget Committee and the Subcommittee on European Union issues.
+He also was a member of the parliament's financial market committee, a committee that monitored the federal bank rescue package worth 480 billion euros passed on 17 October 2008 and advised on fundamental and strategic issues as well as long-term developments in financial market policy.

-Klein also was a member of the parliamentary Financial market committee, a committee that monitored the federal bank rescue package worth 480 billion euros passed on 17 October 2008 and advised on fundamental and strategic issues as well as long-term developments in financial market policy.
+In 2017, Klein was directly elected with 40,13% votes into the German Bundestag.
+In the 19th legislative period of the German Parliament, he chaired the Economic Cooperation and Development Task Force of the CDU/CSU parliamentary group.
+He was a member of the Committee on Economic Cooperation and Development, a deputy member of the Budget Committee and deputy member of the Committee on Foreign Affairs.

-In 2017 Klein was directly elected with 40,13% votes into the German Bundestag.
-In the current, 19th legislative period of the German Parliament, he is the Chairman of the Economic Cooperation and Development Task Force of the CDU/CSU parliamentary group, member of the Committee on Economic Cooperation and Development, Deputy member of the Budget Committee and deputy member of the Committee on Foreign Affairs.
+In addition to his committee assignments, Klein chaired the German-Pacific Parliamentary Friendship Group of the German Bundestag.

-In addition to his committee assignments, Klein chairs the German-Pacific Parliamentary Friendship Group of the German Bundestag.
+In July 2023, Klein announced that he would not stand in the 2025 federal elections but instead resign from active politics by the end of the parliamentary term.